coderedart/jokolay/README.md

 3. Jokolay: this is the actual overlay.there's a rewrite going on for the following reasons.

-1. read the marker pack into an internal representation to support editing them live as well as use proper UUID for performance and other reasons.
+1. ~~read the marker pack into an internal representation to support editing them live as well as use proper UUID for performance and other reasons.~~
-2. make the structs themselves represent state for egui rather than separate window structs.
+2. ~~make the structs themselves represent state for egui rather than separate window structs.~~
-3. seperate the rendering parts and core logic to allow future upgrade to wgpu-rs / vulkano.
+3. ~~seperate the rendering parts and core logic to allow future upgrade to wgpu-rs / vulkano.~~
-4. try to use the same texture manager for both egui and markers/trails.
+4. ~~try to use the same texture manager for both egui and markers/trails.~~
-5. simplify the rendering to use only the simplest features and also allow for future performance upgrades if users hardware supports it. eg: SSBO, GS, persistent mapped buffers (dynamic resizing) and so on.
+5. ~~simplify the rendering to use only the simplest features and also allow for future performance upgrades if users hardware supports it. eg: SSBO, GS, persistent mapped buffers (dynamic resizing) and so on.~~

+much of the rewrite is done. we are preparing for a 0.2 alpha release by the first week of october.

 i am running manjaro/kde/fhd 24" monitor right now . hope we can get some people to be guinea pigs and try it out. we will need to work on some polishing like the default size of markers and such as the people will have wide range of setups like 4k/hidpi screens, weird distros and so on.

-performance is decent (i think, need to check the cpu/gpu usages of blish/taco), but trails and other features like timer window need to be done before we can start talking about performance.
+performance is definitely great as long as you reach the minimum requirements.

 ### the steps to complete jokolay are 8.
 [] get a very stable core renderer working.